 Chronic respiratory conditions, including asthma and chronic obstructive pulmonary disease (COPD), impact millions of Americans.
 Asthma affects over 27 million people in the U.S. It causes wheezing, breathlessness, chest tightness, and coughing due to inflammation and narrowing of the airways.
 COPD obstructs airflow from the lungs, and about 12.5 million Americans have been diagnosed with COPD.

-The impact of uncontrolled asthma is substantial – asthma accounts for over 1.8 million emergency department visits, nearly 439,000 hospitalizations, and around $56 billion in healthcare costs annually in the U.S. While asthma and COPD are not curable, treatments and remote monitoring technology, including an at home peak flow meter can help manage symptoms and improve quality of life.
+The impact of uncontrolled asthma is substantial.
+Asthma accounts for over 1.8 million emergency department visits, nearly 439,000 hospitalizations, and around $56 billion in healthcare costs annually in the U.S. While asthma and COPD are not curable, treatments and remote monitoring technology, including an at home peak flow meter and pulse oximeter are helping patients and members manage symptoms and improve quality of life.

 Preventing an Asthma Attack

-The Asthma and Allergy Foundation of America (AAFA) recommends that following an individualized asthma treatment plan is crucial for preventing attacks and living well with asthma.
+The Asthma and Allergy Foundation of America (AAFA) recommends following an individualized asthma treatment plan for preventing attacks and living well with asthma.
 This includes avoiding or limiting exposure to asthma triggers.
 For example, if pollen triggers asthma, consider staying indoors when pollen counts are high.

-Additionally, taking maintenance controller medicines, like inhaled corticosteroids, daily as prescribed, even when feeling well, is important.
-Doing so helps control underlying inflammation.
-Finally, have fast-acting rescue bronchodilators on hand to relieve acute symptoms using proper inhaler technique.
-Using them at the first signs of worsening wheezing, chest tightness, or cough can stop progressive attacks.
+Additionally, taking maintenance inhaled corticosteroids, daily as prescribed, even when feeling well, is important.
+This helps control underlying inflammation.
+Finally, have fast-acting rescue bronchodilators on hand to relieve acute symptoms using proper inhaler technique are also key to treatment plans.
+Because using them at the first signs of worsening wheezing, chest tightness, or cough can stop progressive attacks.

-With consistent adherence to medical therapy and appropriate environmental controls tailored to your sensitivities, asthma does not have to limit activities you enjoy.
-Many professional athletes, from Olympic swimmers to NBA stars, have demonstrated this by excelling in intense sports with proper asthma management under physician care.
-Like them, patients can gain control over asthma by partnering closely with their physicians and following individualized self-care recommendations.
-This helps enable participation in work, hobbies, and sports for improved health outcomes.
+With consistent adherence to medical therapy and appropriate environmental controls tailored to sensitivities, asthma does not have to limit enjoyable activities.
+Many professional athletes, from Olympic swimmers to NBA stars, excel in intense sports with proper asthma management under physician care.
+Similarly, patients can gain control over asthma by working with their physicians and following individualized self-care recommendations.

-Asthma remote patient monitoring allows patients with asthma to use an at home peak flow meter to better track and manage their condition.
-Additionally, RPM solutions enable COPD patients to track their symptoms and lung function from home.
-A remote peak expiratory flow meter (PFM) is vital in helping patients effectively manage their COPD and asthma.
+Asthma remote monitoring allows patients with asthma to use an at home peak flow meter to better track and manage their condition.
+Additionally, RPM solutions such as pulse oximeters enable COPD patients to track their symptoms and lung function.

-Remote peak flow monitoring measures a person’s maximum airflow out of the lungs.
+Remote peak flow monitoring with a peak flow meter measures a person’s maximum airflow out of the lungs.
 Higher peak flow values generally mean better lung function.
 Tracking peak flow readings at home with a peak flow meter over time helps identify early worsening of asthma before severe attacks occur.
 This allows patients to adjust medications promptly under guidance from their healthcare providers.

-Digital inhalers and at home peak flow meter devices make it easier for physicians to know if patients are correctly using maintenance controller inhalers like corticosteroids.
 Some connected devices can track medication usage and lung function.
+Digital inhalers make it easier for physicians to know if patients are correctly using maintenance controller inhalers like corticosteroids.
 This facilitates proactive asthma management through early interventions when needed instead of only during office visits.

 Why Spirometers May Be Difficult for Certain Populations

-While spirometers can help measure lung function, these complex devices can prove challenging for regular home monitoring, especially among senior patients.
+While spirometers can help measure lung function, they can be complex devices to use.
+They sometimes prove challenging for regular home monitoring, especially among senior patients.
 The technical process of spirometry testing can lead to improper technique, inaccurate readings, and frustration that discourages daily use.

 In contrast, an at home peak flow meter provides a simple, more accessible option for respiratory tracking.
 Cellular-connected peak flow meters require just a single forceful breath and are accessible for all ages.
 This simplicity promotes better adherence to daily measurement regimens compared to spirometers.